Home » 25 Foods That Parrots Should NOT Eat (And Why!)

 Whole Celery Stalks

-Celery stalks can lead to the impaction of the parrot’s crop.
-A crop impaction is more common, and it happens when food can’t move from the crop to the esophagus.
+Celery stalks can lead to crop impaction, which happens when food can’t move to the esophagus.

 Complications from crop impactions include infections, whether they’re from bacteria, yeast, or fungi.
 Due to the blockage, parrots can develop dehydration and hypoglycemia.

 This doesn’t mean you can never feed a parrot celery.
-The stalks can cause impaction, but as a whole, celery is relatively healthy and low in calories for parrots.
+The stalks can cause impaction, but celery is relatively healthy and low in calories.

-To avoid issues, finely chop the stalks to limit their chance of crop impaction.
-Alternatively, juice the celery in a blender with water to make a refreshing and nutritious drink.
+To avoid issues, finely chop the stalks.
+Alternatively, juice the celery in a blender with water.

 Tapioca

-Tapioca is made from cassava starch, a type of flour, meaning it’s nothing more than carbohydrates.
-Feeding more than a few pieces of tapioca per week can lead to weight gain.
+Tapioca is made from cassava starch, a type of flour, meaning it’s just carbohydrates.

 Nutmeg